RoyalIcing/Shohin/README.md

 		model.counter += 1
 	case .decrement():
 		model.counter -= 1
-	case .randomize():
-	  // Command to generate a random number return randomInt.generate(min: 0, max: 10)
 	case let .setCounter(newValue):
 		model.counter = newValue
+	case .randomize():
+	  // Returns command to generate a random number return randomInt.generate(min: 0, max: 10)
 	}

 	return [] // No command
 }
 ~~~

-For `.randomize`, we use a random generator here named `intGenerator`.
-This generator is set up to send `CounterMsg.setCounter` when it has generated the number.
+For `.randomize()`, we use a random generator here named `randomInt`.
+This is set up to send `CounterMsg.setCounter(to:)` with the generated random number passed in.
 It’s similar to a callback.

-Let's make a UI so people can view the model, and make changes to update it.
+Let’s make a UI so people can view the model, and make changes to update it.
 Here we are making labels, fields, and buttons.

 We identify each element that the user interacts with using the `CounterKey` string enum.